Skip to main content

 To briefly sum up the findings: Individuals who believe their talents can be developed (through hard work, good strategies, and input from others) have a growth mindset.
 They tend to achieve more than those with a more fixed mindset (those who believe their talents are innate gifts).
 This is because they worry less about looking smart and put more energy into learning.
 When entire companies embrace a growth mindset, their employees report feeling far more empowered and committed; they also receive greater organizational support for collaboration and innovation.
 In contrast, people at primarily fixed-mindset companies report more cheating and deception among employees, presumably to gain an advantage in the talent race.

 One of the biggest issues with mathematics class is often shame.
 True, not all teachers are monsters like the one I passed through for the first four years of my elementary life.
 However, there's always this mindset that gets implemented into, "I'm stupid in math!
 I'll never get better!"
 One of my most bitter memories was that I almost failed Grade 5 because of mathematics.
-I felt being given a tutor meant I was stupid, therefore I needed a tutor.
+I felt that being given a tutor meant I was stupid, therefore, I needed a tutor.
 There's the never-ending comparison between students left and right.
 It's always a huge problem, especially among those whose descent from Chinese immigrants was less than four or five generations.

 What I'm thinking is that failure is not always final.
 It's one thing to fail in the exams.
 It's another thing when terror math teachers shame the student for getting the answer wrong instead of explaining it.
 In my case, even when the teacher tried to explain what went wrong, I told her, "Mam!
 Just accept that I'm stupid!"
 I guess that's been the mindset inculcated for a long time.
 Most of the time, the mathematics curriculum is based on a fixed mindset.